diegomezg/devops-trainee-program/07 - Jenkins & pipelines construction with code/README.md

 ## Objectives
 - Explain CI/CD concepts.
 - Build pipelines.
-- Get an insight into all the fundamentals about Jenkins and its setup.
+- Relate to the fundamentals of Jenkins and its setup.
 - Understanding Jenkins GUI.
 - Configure and build basic Tools/Plugins.
 - Use Jenkins to set up Build Pipelines.